ICW1/icw1.github.io/_posts/2024-11-08-submax-labtest-plot.md

 Because you’re not running to exhaustion (unlike a VO₂max test), it’s a safer, repeatable way to track changes in fitness over time—perfect for endurance athletes.

 #### What Should We Look For?
-In general, better aerobic conditioning is reflected by:
+In general, better aerobic conditioning <!--more-->is reflected by:

 📉 Lower lactate levels at the same speed